-In all cases if the tool identified any level of concern the DSL should contact their local MACE (Missing & Child Exploitation) and email the completed CSE Screening Tool along with a MASH enquiry form.
+In all cases if the assessment identified any level of concern the DSL should contact their local MACE13 (Missing & Child Exploitation) and email the completed Safer Me assessment along with a MASH enquiry form.
 If a child is in immediate danger the police should be called on 999.

-The Jubilee Federation is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
+The Jubilee with Pebblebed Federation is aware that a child often is not able to recognise the coercive nature of the abuse and does not see themselves as a victim.
 As a consequence the child may resent what they perceive as interference by staff.
 However, staff must act on their concerns as they would for any other type of abuse.

-The Jubilee Federation includes the risks of sexual exploitation in the PHSE and SRE curriculum.
+The Jubilee with Pebblebed Federation includes the risks of sexual and criminal exploitation in the PHSE and SRE curriculum.
 Pupils will be informed of the grooming process and how to protect themselves from people who may potentially be intent on causing harm.
-They will be supported in terms of recognising and assessing risk in relation to CSE, including online, and knowing how and where to get help.
+They will be supported in terms of recognising and assessing risk in relation to CSE/CCE, including online, and knowing how and where to get help.